MikelMKS/GSTest/README.md

 I list technologies and libraries used in the project:

-- [LARAVEL]
+- LARAVEL
-- [MYSQL]
+- MYSQL
-- [HTML]
+- HTML
-- [CSS]
+- CSS
-- [JAVASCRIPT]
+- JAVASCRIPT
-- [JQUERY]
+- JQUERY
-- [AJAX]
+- AJAX
-- [BOOTSTRAP]
+- BOOTSTRAP
-- [SWEETALERT]
+- SWEETALERT
-- [SELECT2]
+- SELECT2
-- [DATATABLE]
+- DATATABLE

 ## Installation

 To use it, you need to download the entire project and install it using Composer.
-The database configuration is also set up, and all you need to do is use the command [php artisan migrate:fresh --seed], assuming you have a database named 'gstest' created.
+The database configuration is also set up, and all you need to do is use the command php artisan migrate:fresh --seed, assuming you have a database named 'gstest' created.
 This will create the tables and populate the client catalog with 30 records, as well as the categories and notification types for system use.

 In case of any situation, I am completely available at any time.